 On models with the model code XPG both the front handle bar and the rear handle are equipped with electrical heating coils.
 These are supplied with electricity from a generator built into the chain saw.

-When the switch is pushed upwards, the heat is switched on.
-When the switch is pushed downwards, the heat is switched off.
+When the switch is pushed to the right, the heat is switched on.
+When the switch is pushed to the left, the heat is switched off.

 Electrical carburettor heating